InterconnectKTH/InterconnectKTH.github.io/index.md

 # Welcome to the info page for the 2D game "Into the light"

+## Our product
+Into the light is a 2D platform game where the character has a flashlight and only the parts of the environment hit by the light are visible to the player.
+The goal is to complete the map while avoiding traps.
+The challenge is the fact that the whole map, aside from the objects hit by the light, is completely dark.

 This is a project run by group Interconnect at KTH.

 ## Members: